-Our recommendation for any business that doesn't have an in house marketing team is to put together a small team (or "committee") focused on getting marketing more formalized and front of mind in your organization.
-Not sure who to include on this small team?
+Our recommendation for any business that doesn't have an in-house marketing team is to put together a small team (or "committee") focused on getting marketing more formalized and front-of-mind in your organization.
+Not sure who those people are?
 Check out #2 on this list of 10 Questions To Answer Before Starting Your Web Marketing Strategy.

-It's important to think outside of the obvious choices for the list like your lead sales person.
-Because this team will be a new one, you'll need to have a kickoff meeting with them to get them off on the right foot.
-You want this meeting to go well and receive the buy-in necessary to make your teams' future efforts successful.
-To help make sure it's a great meeting consider the following agenda.
+It's important to think outside of the obvious choices for the marketing team — like your lead sales person.
+Because this team will be a new one, you'll need to have a kickoff meeting to get them moving in the right direction.
+You want this meeting to go well and receive the buy-in necessary to make your team’s efforts successful.
+But, before anything — you'll need to create an agenda for the meeting.

-- In medium to large organizations, some of the team members may be meeting for the first time in this meeting.
-Make sure everyone knows everyone and their positions in the organization.
+- In medium to large organizations, some team members may be meeting each other for the first time.
+Make sure everyone knows each other and their positions in the organization.

 - Paint an overall picture of the environment you are currently operating in: